 There are more than 30 million people in the United States who suffer from some form of diabetes, and more than 84 million U.S. adults have prediabetes.
-As the across the country, diabetes is traumatic condition that dramatically affects your everyday life and lasts a lifetime.
+As the 7th leading cause of death across the country, diabetes is traumatic condition that dramatically affects your everyday life and lasts a lifetime.
 Most adults are unaware of what diabetes actually is, and the fact that there are several variations of it.
 In essence, it is a disorder of the human metabolism (the way in which the body utilizes digested food for growth and energy).
 Awareness is power.
 It is important to know that there are ways to prevent diabetes–particularly type 2 diabetes.

 There are several types: type 1, type 2, and gestational diabetes.
 Let’s take a closer look at the risk factors involved with developing these three forms of diabetes and how you can avoid being diagnosed through improving your long-term health and wellness.